seanhobeck/seanhobeck/README.md

 - Turing

 🌱 I'm currently trying to learn:
-- x86 Assembly (SIMD specifically)
+- x86 Assembly
-- Rust
+- SIMD & Intrinsics

 I'm more of a low-level developer and like using simpler languages and love working with assembly and more specifically reverse engineering.